-This Policy on development contributions has been prepared in accordance with Sections 102(4)(d) and 106 of the LGA 2002.
+This Policy on development contributions has been prepared in accordance with Sections 102 and 106 of the Local Government Act (LGA) 2002.

-The Policy contributes to community outcomes in the LTP by ensuring the provision of appropriate infrastructure to meet the needs of growth and where appropriate levels of service are maintained.
+The Policy contributes to community outcomes in the Long Term Plan (LTP) by ensuring the provision of appropriate infrastructure to meet the needs of growth and to ensure appropriate levels of service are maintained.